 Soil For Containers Of Gladioli

 Any high-quality potting mix with good drainage will be successful.
-Here is what to look for in potting soil.
+Here is what to look for in potting soils.
 Many gardeners have their own private mixes.
 One is 80% topsoil, 20% peat moss, and 20% composted cow manure.

 How Many Corms To Use Per Pot?